sanjuraj-c/automated-review-rating-system/README.md

 -Ensured that all reviews were valid and unique.

-➡These cleaned datasets were combined to form Cleaned Dataset 1.
+These cleaned datasets were combined to form Cleaned Dataset 1.

 Phase 2 Datasets: